cyberflamingo/exobrain/http-protocol.md

 resource.
 Often referred to as the _protocol_ which is not totally wrong, but the correct term as an URL component is _scheme_.
 - `www.eff.org`: the **host**.
 Where the resources is at.
-Different from the _domain_, although this exemple uses a domain and a subdomain.
+Different from the _domain_, although this example uses a domain and a subdomain.
 - `:443`: the **port**.
 Can be omitted if it's one of the default one (`80` for HTTP and `443` for HTTPS, like in this case)
 - `/updates`: the **path**.
 Shows which resource within the host is being